babet-ta/Team8-s/README.md

 ```
 ## Usage

-We will provide code screenshots and  other helpful information once the project is complited.
+We will provide screenshots and  other helpful information once the project is complited.

 ## Result